coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void anim_spline_init(struct MarioState* m, Vec4s *keyFrames);`

-### Description
-Initializes a spline-based animation for the `MarioState` structure `m` using the provided array of 3D signed-integer vectors `keyFrames`.
-This sets up the animation so that it can be advanced by polling

 [:arrow_up_small:](#)

 <br />

 ## [anim_spline_poll](#anim_spline_poll)

+### Description
+Advances the spline-based animation associated with `m` and stores the current interpolated position in `result`.
+It returns the animation's status, allowing the caller to determine if the animation is ongoing or has completed

 ### Lua Example
 `local integerValue = anim_spline_poll(m, result)`